Mutual Action Plan

 - Seller: Delivered technical documentation (on schedule)

-- Buyer: Completed internal security review (ahead di schedule)
+- Buyer: Completed internal security review (ahead of schedule)

 UPCOMING ACTIONS

-- Buyer: Submit procurement question by March 22
+- Buyer: Submit procurement questions by March 22

-- Seller: Respond a procurement question within 24 hour di receipt
+- Seller: Respond to procurement questions within 24 hours of receipt

 REVISED TIMELINE (If Changed)